Forearms · Isolation movement

 Common mistakes

-- •Using a partial range of motion that never reaches a full stretch at the bottom.
+- •Using such a short range that the dumbbell never rolls to the fingertips at the bottom.

 Variations & alternatives